AdrianoGratani/Pac-Man-for-Desktop/README.md

 // ./classes/player.js = Pacman.

-{ Our Pacman is round-shaped and moves over the map, so the constructor is pretty similar to the Ghost.
+{ Please refere to the Ghost class for the constructor and methods.
+Our Pacman is round-shaped and moves over the map, so the constructor is pretty similar to the Ghost.
 It has some more advanced implementations though, like the animation to simulate the mouth open-close on loop, signature of the original game.
 In addition, when pacman moves towards a direction, the whole shape should rotate accordingly so that the 'mouth' points towards the same direction. }